Golnaz8/credit-risk-classification/Credit_Risk/report.md

 ## Recommendation

-The logistic regression model performed extremely well, with an accuracy of 99%.
-It’s highly effective at identifying healthy loans (0), with perfect precision and a recall of 99%.
-For high-risk loans (1), the recall is strong at 94%, which means the model successfully detects most of them.
-However, its precision for high-risk loans is 84%, meaning some healthy loans are flagged as high-risk.
+While the logistic regression model shows excellent overall performance, I recommend the model for use by the company with some caution.
+Its high recall for high-risk loans (94%) ensures that the majority of risky loans are identified, which is critical for mitigating financial losses.
+However, the 84% precision for high-risk loans means that some healthy loans are misclassified, which could lead to customer dissatisfaction or missed opportunities.

+To improve the model, I suggest further tuning or experimenting with more advanced models (e.g., Random Forest or Gradient Boosting) to address the misclassification of healthy loans.
+Despite this limitation, the model's strong accuracy, recall, and precision for both categories make it a valuable tool for loan risk assessment.